Month End Sale : Flat 30% off ON LIVE CLASSES + 2 FREE SELF-PACED COURSES AS A BONUS! - SCHEDULE CALL

 When you have learned the SAS installation successfully, it is the right time to practice a simple SAS program.
 This program will tell you how to print a simple Fibonacci Series.
 Are you not sure what is a Fibonacci Series?
 A Fibonacci Series starts with zero, and one and next number will be the sum of previous ones.
 For example:

 In a few contexts, the series starts with one instead of one.
 Let us see how it looks like:

 F(1) = 1,,1,2,3,5,8,13,21,34 …..

 Let us look at the SAS program that generates a Fibonacci Series and starts with one.

 DATA Fibonacci; Do i = 1 to 10; fib = Sum (Fib, Lag(fib)); if i = 1 then Fib = 1; output; end; PROC PRINT Fibonacci; RUN;

 The output of this SAS program in a printed format can be given as:

-I am sure you must have enjoyed reading this SAS Tutorial that covers basics in depth and teaches you how to install SAS and run a simple SAS program.
+I am sure you must have enjoyed reading this SAS Tutorial that covers basics in-depth and teaches you how to install SAS and run a simple SAS program.
 To become a SAS pro, learning the basics is not enough, but you should have an idea of advanced concepts too.
 For this reason, you are recommended joining the SAS Certification Program at JanBask Training and learn how to write complex SAS programs.

-To build a career in analytics domain, SAS is just the right move.
+To build a career in the analytics domain, SAS is just the right move.
 So, what are you waiting for, start learning with JanBask Training now!